 In July 2016 our Board of Directors authorized a program to repurchase up to \$5.0 billion of our common stock (2016 Share Repurchase Program).
 This authorization does not have an expiration date.
 All share repurchases under this authorization will be retired.
-During the three months ended March 31, 2017, we repurchased and retired 0.8 million shares of common stock at a cost of \$218.2 million under this program.
+Under this program, we repurchased and retired 2.9 million and 3.7 million shares of common stock at a cost of \$781.8 million and \$1.0 billion during the three and six months ended June 30, 2017, respectively.
+As of June 30, 2017, approximately \$3.0 billion remains available to repurchase shares under this authorization.